RozbehSharahi/tester3/README.md

 # Tester 3

 Tester3 is an approach for a more simple integration of functional tests for TYPO3 pages.
+I simple find TYPO3's testing-framework a bit messy.

 **This extension is currently work in progress.**